pgxtips/gnews-rs/README.md

 ```

+# Contributing

+Thank you for considering contributing to gnews-rs!
+Contributions are essential for improving the project and making it more valuable for the community.
+Feel free to fork/make pull request on the repo, your contributions are most welcome!

 ## License

 The source code for the site is licensed under the MIT license, which you can find in